 Photos of steps 6 and 7.

 Step 6: Grease a bundt pan, loaf pan, 8×8 cake pan, or any pan you would like to use for this recipe.
 My bundt pan has a lot of sharp angles, so I decided to bake mine in an angel food cake baking pan.
-Use spray oil like coconut oil or another light oil to prevent sticking.
+Use a gluten-free baking spray or another light oil spray to prevent sticking.

 Step 7: Toss the butter and sugar-coated balls of dough into the pan.
 For best results, vary the sizes of the dough balls.

-Step 8: Loosely cover the top of the pan with plastic wrap and let the dough rise for 45 minutes.
+Step 8: Loosely cover the top of the pan with plastic wrap and let the dough balls rise in the pan for 45 minutes.

 Step 9: Bake the gluten free monkey bread for 30-40 minutes until it is done.
 The actual baking time will vary depending on how deep the pan you use is.
 The top of the monkey bread will look a little golden and is firm to the touch.